DaanWielens/covid19-python/README.md

 # COVID-19 SIR simulation in Python
 This repository contains the simulation code used to simulate the 'flatten the curve' figure along with some other figures.
+We used the SIR (susceptible, infectious, recovered) model, one of the typical compartmental models in epidemiology.
 **The accompanying article (PDF file) discusses the results of the model and explains the physics behind the model.**

 ### Simulation method